billsegall/asx-data/README.md

 The price data currently in use is purchased from eoddata.com and is proprietary.
 Should you purchase it you should place the zip files in a directory named asx-eod-data/zips/ and we should be able to work with that.
 Please contact me if that isn't the case.

+### older instructions

 The **raw** price and symbol data was previously obtained from [ASX Historical Data](https://www.asxhistoricaldata.com/archive/) and flattened and renamed for consistency.
-See the Makefile for how that's put into the database.
-To add a new year you'll need to specify the date formats that seem to change most years.

-Note that the raw data does **not** cater for splits and dividends.
+This raw data did **not** cater for splits and dividends.

 This data is still made available in the prices directory but is no longer used.
-Code for dealing with it is contained in an old version in the repository.
+Code for dealing with can be found in the repository history.

 ## ASX symbol data